guilherme-alves-silve/clean-architecture-quarkus/README.md

 # clean-architecture-quarkus project

+Project based on the course [Avançando no PHP: Introdução à Clean Architecture](https://cursos.alura.com.br/course/php-introducao-clean-achitecture) but using Java with Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .